Avoiding Scalability Collapse by Restricting Concurrency

-\extabstract{ There are many ways to assess fairness; we show one that we call the \emph{unfairness factor}.
+\textbf{Is better performance with GCR traded for fairness?} It is natural to ask how the fairness of each lock is affected once the GCR mechanism is used.
+There are many ways to assess fairness; we show one that we call the \emph{unfairness factor}.
 To calculate this factor, we sort the number of operations reported by each thread at the end of the run, and calculate the portion of operations completed by the upper half of threads.
 Note that the unfairness factor is a value between $0.5$ and $1$, where a strictly fair lock would produce a value of $0.5$ (since all threads would apply the same number of operations) and an unfair lock would produce a value close to $1$.

 The unfairness factors of all the locks, without GCR, with GCR and with GCR-NUMA, are shown in the corresponding heat maps in Figure~\ref{fig:X6-2-avl-tree-unfairness-heatmap}.
 While in some cases GCR produces slightly higher unfairness factor, it appears to smooth high unfairness factors of some of the locks, generating a much more homogenous heat map.
-This is because locks can be grossly unfair mainly due to caching effects.
+This is because some of the locks, e.g., Test-Test-Set, can be grossly unfair mainly due to caching effects.
 That is, if multiple threads attempt to acquire the lock at the same time, the thread on the same core or socket as a previous lock holder is likely to win as it has the lock word in its cache.
 GCR restricts the number of threads competing for the lock, and shuffles those threads periodically, achieving long-term fairness.